RoboPhred/discrelog/README.md

 ## Technology

 This application is being written to deliver a desktop quality application from within modern browsers.
-It has no server component, and performs all work locally.
+It has no server component, and performs all work in the user's browser.
 The UI renderer is React, with Redux providing the backing store.

 ## License